 Primarily based on ADS-B receivers’ data, the Flightradar got developed over the time.
 Today, it combines the information received by radars and the preciseness of the data is boosted by the MLAT technology implementation.
 Both aircraft and airport data are used and constantly updated.
 The combination of the several data feeds allows reflecting the most accurate position of any aircraft.
 Depending on the destination status (“unknown” / “known”), the plane’s current location is traced within every 10 or 120 minutes.
 Sometimes, the mistakes happen due to the insufficient coverage or poor connection with the aircraft.
 Then, the biggest deviation might make a bit more than 80 km.

-The following means of tracking connection are used in the Flightradar24:
+The following means of tracking connection are used:

 This technology relies on transponders installed in each modern (and in some outdated) aircraft.
 The technology merits made for including it as a primary data feeding means in all aircraft by the year 2020.
 Currently, less than one-fifth of the general aviation planes is equipped with the ADS-B transponders.
 For passenger flights, this number is much bigger (about 70% on average), yet, still not enough for providing the full picture of the current aviation.